 - If your degree was completed outside the U.S., please review additional requirements below under “International Students”.
 Please plan to submit an evaluation for U.S. equivalency, TOEFL and GRE scores.

-Following the posted deadlines, all completed files will be reviewed.
+Following the posted application deadlines, all completed files will be reviewed.
 Applicants will be notified of a decision within 3 weeks of the deadline.
-If admitted, a non-refundable $250.00 tuition seat deposit is required, securing a seat in the program.
+If admitted, a non-refundable $250.00 tuition seat deposit is required to secure your placement in the program.
 Deposits are used to establish student tuition accounts and are credited toward the cost of tuition for the first term.
+Newly admitted students will also receive additional information regarding course registration, faculty advisors and financial aid.
+Applicants who are not admitted during to the program are welcome to contact admissions and submit updated information to be reconsidered for one additional cycle.

 Professional development courses